 Why?
 Because you can control your own blog!
 You’re not at the mercy of a math game that no one can figure out.
 Those girls make money from sponsorships on Instagram, but I don’t.
 I make money from ads on my blog.

-So WHY was I spending all this time on Instagram when I could have been creating content and driving traffic to my blog instead?!
-The answer was simple.
-I wouldn’t quit Instagram, but it will take a backseat to my blog.
+I realized I was spending too much time on Instagram when I could have been creating content and driving traffic to my blog instead.
+The answer to my Instagram frustration was simple: I wouldn’t quit Instagram, but it will take a backseat to my blog.
 I would use it to support my blog.
 Plus, Insta Stories makes it so easy to share extra tips with you!

 Never run out of blog ideas